← Back to Documentation

 2. Strategy Builder: if the signal shows predictive value, build a tactical strategy that switches allocations based on that signal.
 Review transition behavior and rule attribution.

-3. Portfolio Backtest: load the tactical strategy into a portfolio allocation and run a full historical backtest with cashflows, rebalancing, and optional tax-aware accounting.
+3. Portfolio Backtest: load the tactical strategy into a portfolio allocation and run a full historical backtest with cash flows, rebalancing, and optional tax-aware accounting.

 See Signal Analyzer and Portfolio Backtest for the individual tool references.